Locations:

 What do Berg balance scale scores mean?

-Berg balance scale scoring ranges from 0 to 56.
+Berg balance scale scores range from 0 to 56.
 The lower your score, the more at risk you are for losing your balance.
-In general, Berg balance scale scores are interpreted as such:
+The higher your score, the better your functional mobility (ability to move effectively and safely).

 • 0 to 20: A person with a score in this range will likely need the assistance of a wheelchair to move around safely.

-• 21 to 40: A person with a score in this range will need some type of walking assistance, such as a cane or a walker.
+• 21 to 40: A person with a score in this range will need some type of walking assistance, like a cane or a walker.

 • 41 to 56: A person with a score in this range is considered independent and should be able to move around safely without assistance.